mjohnson324/blockhead/README.md

 - Controls: Move the block with arrow keys
 - Counters are set for the current level as well as the time, number of moves taken thus far, and total number of falls for a current game session.

 **Notice**: This game is (currently) not accessible from mobile devices.
 A keyboard is required to play the game.
 I may change this in the future with, say, page buttons that can be used to control the block.
-I do not consider this approach ideal as they would lack responsiveness.
+I do not consider this approach ideal as I've noticed lag in the responsiveness of page buttons on mobile phones.

 ### Architecture and Technologies: